Our new program delivery approach

 - Q: What happens if the principal supervisor goes on leave?A: Each GP supervisor and training facility should have a backup system in place for an additional supervisor to step in when the principal supervisor is on leave.
 Both supervisors should be linked to the GP registrar in GP365.
 The principal supervisor will need to notify their Program Training Advisor (PTA) so they can give the additional supervisor administration rights to the registrars' online learning records.Q: What data needs to be entered into the Portal from 2017?

 A: To meet the requirements of our accreditation, WAGPET requires the GP registrar consulting numbers and profile as well as the hours of teaching they have received, to be entered into the portal by the GP supervisor.
-WAGPET will no longer collect education topics information via the Portal from 2017.
+WAGPET no longer collects education topics information via the Portal.

 Q: Do GP supervisors still need to complete teaching logs?A: Yes, GP supervisors must submit the teaching hours as well as the GP registrar's consulting numbers via the Portal every four weeks.